miohtama/opsec/source/team/index.rst

 * PDF files

-The dangerous ommunication channels include anything where team members can be freely contacted.
+The dangerous communication channels include anything where team members can be freely contacted.
 For example:

 * Email